loyjoy/academy/experiences/branding/branding.md

 # How to Adjust the Branding

-Use our Branding options to design you chat UI and create powerful experiences.
+Use our Branding option to design you chat UI and create powerful experiences.
 Give your chatbot a name and attract customers with a custom slogan or design.
 You can transfer brandings from one experience to another or create new ones for every individual experience.

 ## Paste branding